Important Dates

 Honorary Board of the Congress

-Presidency for Turks Abroad and Related Communities President, Abdullah Eren
+Abdullah Eren – President of Presidency for Turks Abroad and Related Communities

 Organizing Committee

 Assist.
-Prof. Dr. Bujamin Bela – Mother Teresa University (President)
+Prof. Dr. Bujamin Bela – Mother Teresa University, President of the Balkan Studies Congress (North Macedonia)

-Dr. Agron Islami -Institute of History “Ali Hadri”- Prishtina
+Dr. Agron Islami – Institute of History “Ali Hadri”- Prishtina (Kosovo)

-Erkan Girişit – Presidency for Turks Abroad and Related Communities
+Muhammed Eser – Presidency for Turks Abroad and Related Communities (Türkiye)

 Scientific Committee of the Congress